ValeraT1982/ObjectsComparer/README.md

 # Objects Comparer
 ## Introduction
+It is quite common situation when complex objects should be compared.
+Sometimes objects can contain nested elements, or some members should be excluded from comparison (auto generated identifiers, create/update date etc.), or some members can have custom comparison rules (same data in different formats, like phone numbers).
+To solve such kind of problems I have developed small framework to compare objects.

-Objects Comparer is an object-to-object comparer, which allows you to compare objects recursively member by member and define custom comparison rules for certain properties, fields or types.
+Briefly, Objects Comparer is an object-to-object comparer, which allows to compare objects recursively member by member and define custom comparison rules for certain properties, fields or types.

 Objects comparer can be considered as ready to use framework or as an idea for similar solutions.
 ## Installation
 *Install-Package ObjectsComparer